PROVIDING HEALTHCARE TO THE LESS FORTUNATE

 IMAN HOSPITAL – 2018

-The Iman Hospital is a nonprofit maternity hospital that finished its construction phase and began operating at the beginning 2018.
+The Iman Hospital, built by ICNA Relief Canada is a nonprofit maternity hospital that finished its construction phase and began operating at the beginning 2018.
 This hospital serves the rural area of Talagang in Pakistan.
 This state of the art facility offers modern equipment and a very comprehensive set of tools to better equip the medical staff.
 It has a bed capacity of 55 and has 2 Operating rooms.
-The hospital is a nonprofit entity and requires ongoing support.
+The hospital is a nonprofit entity and requires ongoing operational support.